How to make your voice sound better

 Don’t turn it off.
 Keep listening.
 Listen all the way through.
 Then listen to it again.
 And again.
 Play it until you get used to it, until you can lip-sync to yourself.

 I have personal experience here.
-I’ve had to record voiceover for videos and then listen to those recordings for hours as I edited the videos together.
+I’ve had to record voiceovers for videos and then listen to those recordings for hours as I edited the videos together.
 Many content creators have dealt with the same agony.
 It’s a trial by pitchy, awkward, voice-cracking fire, but after the first few listening rounds, you get used to it.
 And that’s when you can start hearing your voice from a more objective position.

 2. Note what you do and don’t like about your voice.